microsoft/jmeter-performance-analyzer-devops-extension/overview.md

 `JMX Input Folder Source`: This is the path of the JMeter Input source code Folder.
 All files inside this folder will be made available to JMeter test.
 You should the file names mentioned here in the property file and use that variable in JMX.
 You can select the folder path and update the input here.
 This is visible in case you select 'SourceCode' in the `JMX Input File Source(s) Source` step.

 `JMX Input File(s) Source URL Comma Separated` : This provides you the option to provide your JMeter Input File(s) via a direct external URL(s).
 You can specify multiple URLs comma separated.
 All files mentioned will be downloaded sequentially and made available to JMeter for test run.
 One or many, comma Separated, https URLs are expected here.

-`Copy JMX Input Files to JMeter bin folder` : This setting copies your jmx input files to bin folder.
-This is by default set to true.
-Set it to false in case you want the absolute path to run.
-This is useful when you have relative paths set in the jmx for properties and input files and you might have a hierarchy of different projects with same jmx file name.

 `Publish Logs and Test Results to Pipeline Artifacts`: This is a boolean flag that if set to true will publish the test results and logs to pipeline artifacts.
 This should not be enabled if this task is used in a release pipeline.
 This is default set to true and will yield the result on task completion.